-After your manufacturer’s warranty expires, an extended car warranty can provide peace of mind knowing that any major repairs on your vehicle will be covered under the policy.
+Extended car warranties provide peace of mind knowing that major repairs on your vehicle will be covered after the manufacturer’s warranty expires.

 You may even be able to take advantage of benefits beyond what you’re used to with the original auto warranty, like rental car service when your car is with the mechanic.